Practical information for international students

 Living expenses

 Norway is one of the most expensive countries in the world and international students should therefore expect prices to be higher than what they are used to.
-However, the cost of living in Norway may appar less expensive if the exchange rate from your currency to the Norwegian kroner is favourable to you.
+However, the cost of living in Norway may appear less expensive in recent years due to the Norwegian kroner having weakened compared to currencies such as the Euro, US Dollar and GB Pounds.

-In average, VUC recommends all international students to have a budget of 800-900 Euro per month to cover living exchanges (including housing).
-Many international students work next to their studies at VUC, but note that it can be difficult to get a part-time job and that you should base your expenses on existing funds and not projected income from a possible job.
+VUC recommends all international students to have a budget of 800-900 Euro per month to cover living costs (including housing).
+Many international students work next to their studies, but note that it can be difficult to get a part-time job and that you should base your expenses on existing funds and not projected income from a possible job.

-Since Volda is a rather small town, the rental prices here are quite mucy lower than in the large cities.
-Another factor to make live hear less expensive is that everyhing is within walking distance so there is no need for a public transport pass.
+Since Volda is a rather small town, the rental prices here are lower than in the large cities.
+Another factor to make life here less expensive is that everyhing is within walking distance, so there is no need for a public transport pass.
 So in spite of the high living costs in Norway, studying in Volda may not be that expensive.

 Incoming exchange students are also able to borrow kitchen equipment and bedding from Pangaia.